ItsMeBrille/ItsMeBrille/README.md

 ### Recent Projects:

-#### Magic Mirror Modules:
+#### MagicMirror Modules:

 Here are a couple of modules I've developed for the [Magic Mirror](https://magicmirror.builders/) open-source project:

--[MMM-Keypress](https://github.com/ItsMeBrille/MMM-Keypress) - A module that allows you to control your Magic Mirror using keypress events.
+-[MMM-Keypress](https://github.com/ItsMeBrille/MMM-Keypress) - A module that allows you to control your MagicMirror using your keyboard.
 -[MMM-Bensinpriser](https://github.com/ItsMeBrille/MMM-Bensinpriser) - A module to display current fuel prices in Norway on your Magic Mirror.

 Feel free to use these modules in your own projects and ask if you need any help!

 ### GitHub Stats:
 ![Brille's GitHub stats](https://github-readme-stats.vercel.app/api?username=ItsMeBrille&show_icons=true&theme=radical)

-Connect with me to discuss coding, cybersecurity, or anything tech-related! 🌐🔒